jace-kline/thesis/thesis.md

 * *Ground truth varnodes*: The total number of varnodes present in the ground truth source.
 This includes varnodes associated with global and local variables from all functions.
 * *Varnodes matched @ level=LEVEL*: Each ground truth varnode is associated with a *varnode comparison level* (*NO_MATCH*, *OVERLAP*, *SUBSET*, *ALIGNED*, *MATCH*) during the comparison with the set of decompiler varnodes.
 This metric specifies the number of ground truth varnodes that are matched at the specified level.
 * *Varnodes average comparison score*: For each *varnode comparison level*, we first linearly assign an integer representing the strength of the varnode comparison (*NO_MATCH* = 0, *OVERLAP* = 1, *SUBSET* = 2, *ALIGNED* = 3, *MATCH* = 4).
 We then normalize these scores to fall within the range zero to one.
 Then, for each ground truth varnode, we compute this normalized score.
 We take the average score over all ground truth varnodes to obtain the resulting metric.
 This metric approximates how well, on average, the decompiler infers the ground truth varnodes.
+* *Varnodes fraction partially recovered*: The fraction of ground truth varnodes with a match level greater than *NO_MATCH*.
+* *Varnodes fraction exactly recovered*: The fraction of ground truth varnodes with a match level equal to *MATCH*.

 We repeat this varnode analysis for the decomposed (primitive) set of varnodes resulting from recursively decomposing each of the high-level varnodes into its most primitive set of varnodes.
 We also repeat our analysis of the original set of varnodes filtered by metatype.
 The metatypes considered are *INT*, *FLOAT*, *POINTER*, *ARRAY*, *STRUCT*, and *UNION*.
 Lastly, we repeat the analysis of the decomposed varnodes when filtered by metatype.
 For this metatype analysis over the decomposed varnodes, we only consider the primitive metatypes *INT*, *FLOAT*, and *POINTER* since the varnodes are guaranteed to be primitive.